gjbex/Scientific-C-plus-plus/source-code/UserDefinedTypes/Matrices/README.md

 # Matrices

 A very simple class that implements a matrix data structure to illustrate the rule of five.
+It also illustrates using `std::span` to create a view on the underlying data.

 ## What is it?